 Expeditious and inexpensive management solutions of snoring are sought, often with little or no benefit.
 Diet modification and physical exercise can lead to improvement in snoring through the weight loss and improvement in pharyngeal tone that accompanies overall physical conditioning.
 Position change during sleep can be effective, and time-honored treatments, such as placing a golf or tennis ball into a pocket sewn on the back of the pajama top worn during sleep, may satisfactorily eliminate symptoms by ensuring recumbency on one side.
 Although numerous pharmacologic therapies have been endorsed, none demonstrate any significant utility when scrutinized.

 Anatomic management of snoring can be challenging.
 As with OSA, snoring can come from a number of sites in the upper aerodigestive tract.
 While medical or surgical correction of nasal obstruction may help alleviate snoring problems, most interventions aim to improve airflow through the nasopharynx and oropharynx.
-Nonsurgical options include mandibular advancement appliances designed to pull the base of the tongue forward and continuous positive airway pressure via face or nasal mask.
-Compliance with ...
+Nonsurgical options include mandibular advancement appliances designed to pull the base of the tongue forward and continuous positive airway pressure via face ...